boots-edu/textbook/source/original/week9.md

 __Topic: Basic Web Development__  __HTML__

-* So that’s pretty cool\, but websites are supposed to look good too\.
+* So that's pretty cool\, but websites are supposed to look good too\.
 * Styling our elements allows us to alter colors\, shapes\, behaviors\, appearance\, and placement\.
 * There are basically a few ways to style:
   * Style a tag:  Note: This styles all tags of that type\, so should not be used